argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 !!! info "Main use cases"
     * You are handling one or a few questions.
-    * You are conducting exploratory work of the records.
+    * You are conducting exploratory work on the records.
     * You are getting familiar with the data.

 ### Focus view

-As you open a dataset in the UI, you will see a *single-record view* by default, i.e a **focus view**.
+As you open a dataset in the UI, you will see a *single-record view* by default, i.e. a **focus view**.

 In the record view, on the left, you can find the record to annotate.
 Each field of the record is headed with a title and displayed in a separate box.
 On the top right, the status of the record is indicated, i.e. `Pending`, `Draft`, `Submitted` or `Discarded`.
 The pending records will be the first to be displayed by default.